Community and Justice Services

 An essential component of community and justice work includes supporting people dealing with systemic barriers to accessing the resources needed to thrive.
 Many people who continuously face oppression in everyday life also struggle with issues of social identity and self-worth due to internalized oppression.
 Focus is on developing tools and strategies to support these clients, specifically anti-racist and anti-classist practices.
 Students hear from guest speakers and engage in role plays, group activities and resource sharing to better enhance their anti-oppressive skill set.

-Pre-requisites: COR1910 and COR1917
+Pre-requisites: COR1910 AND COR1917

 ENL1823A Communications II